Employment and getting into work

 Post-16 Courses

-Bedazzle Performing Arts Foundation Programme – 18+ years
+Bedazzle Performing Arts Foundation Programme – 18+ years, Saffron Walden (CB11)

 This highly intensive course for those with special educational needs offers the opportunity to gain professional experience and be audition-ready.
 Students are able to elect to study this course at Level 2 or 3, gaining an OCR Cambridge Technical in Performing Arts.
 As part of the course students are also able to take Trinity Performance Exams.
-Please contact Bedazzle for more information and to request a prospectus, email us at: officeadmin@bedazzlearts.org Cost: £5,760 (two-day programme), £8,640 (three-day programme).
-Location: Saffron Walden (CB11) Time: 10:00am to 3:00pm.
+Please contact Bedazzle for more information, to find out costs and to request a prospectus, email: officeadmin@bedazzlearts.org or see their Website.